How To Stop Being Indecisive

 Stop putting it off – it will just make it harder!
 Sit down and draw up a list of the pros and cons of both choices.
 Really think about it and before long you will be able to come to an informed decision.

-Ultimately, you CAN overcome indecision, even if it feels hard at first.
+Despite this fact, you CAN stop being indecisive, even if it feels hard at first.
 You might feel uncomfortable and anxious when you have to make daily decisions faster, but this feeling eventually goes.

 When that happens, you will be a far happier and more content person.
 You will have gained the ability to quickly make decisions and feel good about them.
 Isn’t that what we’re all could benefit from?